Exploring the role of accretion disk geometry in shaping black hole shadows: Conclusions and Discussion

 In the optically thick regime, the observed flux is predominantly determined by the direct image, which corresponds to the first intersection between the light ray and the emitting surface when tracing backward from the observer.
-Whether the lensing ring and photon ring can appear is dictated by the observer's viewing direction and the inclination angle of the emitting segment, as quantified by the analytical criterion given in Eq.~\eqref{eq:critical photon orbit2}.
-A practical criterion is that if the inner edge of the direct image-obtainable from the transfer function-lies beyond the critical impact parameter $b_c=3\sqrt{3}$, then neither the photon ring nor the lensing ring will appear in the observed image.
+Whether the lensing ring and photon ring can appear is {determined by the image-plane polar angle $\alpha$ }and the inclination angle of the emitting segment, as quantified by the analytical criterion given in Eq.~\eqref{eq:critical photon orbit2}.
+A practical criterion is that if the inner edge of the direct image---obtainable from the transfer function---lies beyond the critical impact parameter $b_c=3\sqrt{3}$, then neither the photon ring nor the lensing ring will appear in the observed image.
 Using this criterion, one can infer the qualitative structure of optically thick images from their optically thin counterparts.

 For partially optically thick disks, we investigated how the observed image responds to changes in the effective absorption coefficient $\chi$.
 We focused on configurations with $r_{\rm in} \leq r_{\rm sp}$, as this choice maximizes the difference between the optically thin and optically thick cases.
 As $\chi$ increases, the average flux diminishes and the characteristic features associated with the lensing and photon rings begin to fade.
 A pronounced transition in the observed image occurs around $\chi \sim (6M\psi_0)^{-1}$, which corresponds to the regime where the absorption length becomes comparable to the typical path length of photons traversing the disk.
 At this threshold, most photons are absorbed before accumulating significant flux through multiple crossings, effectively suppressing the contributions from high-deflection orbits.
 As a result, the image becomes increasingly dominated by direct emission, approaching the appearance of an optically thick disk.